Amazing Grace: Freedom's Song

 STEAMING THROUGH POVERTY

-Our non-profit, Change Rocks Foundation, prepares to conduct a social justice intensive for high school student leaders at St. Christopher's School (June 25-July 17).
-Participants will learn how to create STEAM-based solutions for disparities that affect vulnerable youth.
-Through a virtual learning model, students will work directly with Nigerian youth to create their final projects.
+Our non-profit arm, the Change Rocks Foundation, prepares to conduct a social justice camp for high school students at St. Christopher's School (June 25-July 17).
+Participants will learn how to create STEAM-based solutions for disparities that affect vulnerable children.
+Through a virtual learning model, students will work with Gambian youth to develop their final projects.